RandomSearch18/a-level-project/docs/readme.md

 <!-- For example,  TODO think of an example -->

 This also matches the approach that other projects that consume OSM data take.

+##### OSM tags to parse for roads

+I will recognise a number of top-level tags to classify a way as a road, according to the [Key:highway#Highway](https://wiki.openstreetmap.org/wiki/Key:highway#Highway) section on the wiki.
+Roads may or may not be traversable by foot on the main road surface, and may or may not have sidewalk (i.e. pavement) tags that specifies that the road has a pavement that can be traversed.
+Naturally, a road with a pavement would be nearly as preferable, or more preferable (depending on additional tags and settings), than a footpath separate from a road.
+On the other hand, a road without a pavement would be less advisable to walk across, and its utility will depend on the classification of the road.

+In addition, for some roads, it may be illegal to walk along them, either explicitly specified by the `foot=*` access tag, or implicitly by the road's classification (motorways and motorway links cannot be walked on in the UK).

+Below is a list of road tags I will include, and notes regarding them, e.g. their suitability for walking along (ignoring pavements):

+- `highway=motorway`
+  - Corresponds to motorways (blue signs), e.g. M25
+  - Very very very bad, absolutely do not even think about it
+  - Assume `foot=no`
+- `highway=trunk`
+  - Corresponds to "primary" A-roads (with green signs), e.g. A3
+  - Contain multiple lanes of fast-flowing traffic, so very unsafe to walk along
+- `highway=primary`
+  - Corresponds to "non-primary" A-roads in UK terminology (white signs), e.g. A246
+  - While not as lethal as larger A-roads, drivers would not expect a pedestrian on the road, and you would likely feel unsafe, so they similarly should be avoided
+- `highway=secondary`
+  - Corresponds to B-roads
+  - There are not many B-roads in my area so I don't have a good sense for them
+  - However, I doubt that people would want to walk along them and would try and scramble along a grass verge instead (such scrambling outside of paths is outside of the scope of my project)
+  - Therefore, they should also be avoided, apart from very small sections
+- `highway=tertiary`
+  - Quotes from UK-specific sections of the OSM Wiki:
+    - "significant minor road or C road (good surface, white lines)" (International highway classification equivalence)
+    - "Smaller through roads linking cities, towns or villages, or linking suburbs within built up areas.
+Generally used only on roads wide enough to allow two cars to pass safely where adequate road markings are in place; may have unsigned classifications such as C, D or U" ([Roads in the United Kingdom](https://wiki.openstreetmap.org/wiki/Roads_in_the_United_Kingdom))
+- `highway=unclassified`
+- `highway=residential`
+- `highway=motorway_link`
+- `highway=trunk_link`
+- `highway=primary_link`
+- `highway=secondary_link`
+- `highway=tertiary_link`
+- `highway=living_street`
+- `highway=service`
+- `highway=pedestrian`
+- `highway=track`
+- `highway=road`

+I will not consider the following top-level highway tags:

+- `highway=bus_guideway` - These are bus tracks, where it would not be legal nor safe to walk in all or almost all situations
+- `highway=escape` - These are emergency escape lanes sometimes found on motorways, so it would be very unwise to instruct a pedestrian to walk along them
+- `highway=raceway` - It is unlikely that my users will want to walk along a race track or similar track/course
+- `highway=busway` - This is a kind of bus-only road, not meant to be used by pedestrians

 #### Sprint 2 modules